awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

  To learn more about working with the Aurora PostgreSQL database using the Postgres client, see [Connecting to a DB instance running the PostgreSQL database engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html)\.

  For more information about connecting to Aurora DB clusters in general, see [Connecting to an Amazon Aurora DB cluster](Aurora.Connecting.md)\.

+### Supported cipher suites for connections to Aurora Serverless v2 DB clusters<a name="aurora-serverless-v2.tls.cipher-suites"></a>

+By using configurable cipher suites, you can have more control over the security of your database connections\.
+You can specify a list of cipher suites that you want to allow to secure client TLS/SSL connections to your database\.
+With configurable cipher suites, you can control the connection encryption that your database server accepts\.
+Doing this prevents the use of ciphers that aren't secure or that are no longer used\.

+Aurora Serverless v2 DB clusters that are based on Aurora MySQL support the same cipher suites as Aurora MySQL provisioned DB clusters\.
+For information about these cipher suites, see [Configuring cipher suites for connections to Aurora MySQL DB clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL.ConfiguringCipherSuites)\.

+Aurora Serverless v2 DB clusters that are based on Aurora PostgreSQL support the same cipher suites as Aurora PostgreSQL provisioned DB clusters\.
+For information about these cipher suites, see [Configuring cipher suites for connections to Aurora PostgreSQL DB clusters](AuroraPostgreSQL.Security.md#AuroraPostgreSQL.Security.SSL.ConfiguringCipherSuites)\.

 ## Viewing Aurora Serverless v2 writers and readers<a name="aurora-serverless-v2.viewing"></a>